mahowak/website/index.md

 ### About me

-{% newthought 'Originally from Florida,'%} I am now a graduate student in [Ted Gibson's psycholinguistics lab](http://tedlab.mit.edu/) in MIT's [Brain and Cognitive Sciences](http://bcs.mit.edu/) department.
+{% newthought 'I graduated from'%} [Ted Gibson's psycholinguistics lab](http://tedlab.mit.edu/) in MIT's [Brain and Cognitive Sciences](http://bcs.mit.edu/) department.
 Before that, I was a Marshall Scholar at Oxford University studying linguistics with [Mary Dalrymple](http://users.ox.ac.uk/~cpgl0015/) and [Aditi Lahiri](http://www.ling-phil.ox.ac.uk/lahiri).
 And before that I was an undergrad in English at Harvard.{% sidenote 1 'About *me*: *Me* is the first person object pronoun in English.
 It goes back to the accusative and dative in Old English and before that to an Indo-European pronoun that would probably remind you of me.'%}

 ### Research